Dynatrace/dynatrace-automation-tools/README.md

 Use the docker container image from Docker Hub: https://hub.docker.com/repository/docker/dynatraceace/dt-automation-cli.
 This container is made for CI/CD pipelines, to run it locally you can use the following:

 1. `docker run -i -t dynatraceace/dt-automation-cli:latest bash`.
-This will open terminal inside the container where you can use the commands for the CLI like `/dta -h`.
+This will open terminal inside the container where you can use the commands for the CLI like `dta -h`.
 Reference for each command is described in the documentation for each use case.

 ### Executable app